kombiHQ/kombi/README.md

 <details><summary>Details</summary>
 <p>

 > For windows users please make sure you have the posix tools available on your system.
-It can be done through [Cygwin](https://www.cygwin.com) (During the intallation make sure to select `cmake` and `make` under `Devel` category).
+It can be done through [Cygwin](https://www.cygwin.com) (During the installation make sure to select `cmake` and `make` under `Devel` category).

 #### Dependencies
 Name | Version